yesodweb/yesodweb.com-content/blog/2016/02/first-class-stream-fusion.md

 exception of the two extra type parameters possibly causing confusion, I think everything else is true.
 As far as where this goes next, I'm very much open to feedback.

+## UPDATE Benchmark results

+Don Stewart asked me on Twitter to share the [benchmark results for this repo](/assets/vegito-benchmark-2016-02-28.html).
+They're not particularly enlightening, which is why I didn't include them initially.
+Nonetheless, putting them here makes it clear what I'm getting at: vegito, vector, and conduit (when stream fusion kicks in) are all the same speed.
+In fact, the more interesting thing is to look at their compiled core, which is identical.
+The annoyance is that, while `Data.Conduit.List` and `Data.Conduit.Combinators` both fire their rewrite rules, the combinators provided by the `Conduit` module do _not_ fire, leading to a significant (read: 200-fold) slowdown.
+This slowdown is exacerbated by the choice of benchmark, which is intended to demonstrate the specific power of the stream fusion optimizations.